Phase correlation: Method

 The Foroosh et al. method is quite fast compared to most methods, though it is not always the most accurate.
 Some methods shift the peak in Fourier space and apply non-linear optimization to maximize the correlogram peak, but these tend to be very slow since they must apply an inverse Fourier transform or its equivalent in the objective function.

 It is also possible to infer the peak location from phase characteristics in Fourier space without the inverse transformation, as noted by Stone.
 These methods usually use a linear least squares (LLS) fit of the phase angles to a planar model.
 The long latency of the phase angle computation in these methods is a disadvantage, but the speed can sometimes be comparable to the Foroosh et al. method depending on the image size.
 They often compare favorably in speed to the multiple iterations of extremely slow objective functions in iterative non-linear methods.

 Since all subpixel shift computation methods are fundamentally interpolative, the performance of a particular method depends on how well the underlying data conform to the assumptions in the interpolator.
 This fact also may limit the usefulness of high numerical accuracy in an algorithm, since the uncertainty due to interpolation method choice may be larger than any numerical or approximation error in the particular method.

 Subpixel methods are also particularly sensitive to noise in the images, and the utility of a particular algorithm is distinguished not only by its speed and accuracy but its resilience to the particular types of noise in the application.

 Rationale

 The method is based on the Fourier shift theorem.

 Let the two images $\ g_a$ and $\ g_b$ be circularly-shifted versions of each other:

 (where the images are $\ M \times N$ in size).

 Then, the discrete Fourier transforms of the images will be shifted relatively in phase:

 One can then calculate the normalized cross-power spectrum to factor out the phase difference:

 since the magnitude of an imaginary exponential always is one, and the phase of $\ \mathbf{G}_a \mathbf{G}_a^*$ always is zero.

-The inverse Fourier transform of a complex exponential is a Kronecker delta, i.e. a single peak:
+The inverse Fourier transform of a complex exponential is a Dirac delta function, i.e. a single peak:

 This result could have been obtained by calculating the cross correlation directly.
 The advantage of this method is that the discrete Fourier transform and its inverse can be performed using the fast Fourier transform, which is much faster than correlation for large images.